-The table shows that the credit-to-GDP gap is negative (at -37.6%), while the credit-to-GDP ratio reaches 69.0%.
+The table shows that the credit-to-GDP gap is negative (at -32.5%), while the credit-to-GDP ratio reaches 65.5%.
 The gap reflects the low level of lending to the private non-banking sector compared with past levels.
 The low level of lending implies no systemic risks originating from excessive credit growth.
-Annual growth in lending to the domestic private non-financial sector is 2.0%.
-The annual rate of growth of real estate prices for existing apartments in the first quarter of 2018 was 12.5%, which is more than twice the average for the period 2001Q1-2018Q1.
-However, no overheating of the real estate market driven by excess credit growth is observed at the moment.
+The annual rate of growth of real estate prices for existing apartments in the second quarter of 2019 was 7.0%, which is above average for the period of 2001Q1-2019Q2.
+Annual growth in lending to the domestic private non-financial sector is 3.3%.
 The LTD ratio for the private non-banking sector is also below its past values (at 0.8).
 This indicates that lending is primarily being financed by customer deposits, a stable source of bank funding.
-ROE equals 9.5%.
+ROE equals 12.6%.
 And finally, the ratio of credit to gross operating surplus, a measure of private-sector indebtedness, which reflects the corporate sector’s capacity to repay debts, is low.

 Table 1: Indicators for setting the buffer rate

 |Indicator\Value||Average value (2000Q1-2019Q2)1||Value of indicators taken into account in the decision on the buffer2|